slang-group/iloominate/README.md

 ## Contest

-This project is developed as an entry to the Engaging Writers contest from USAID / All Children Reading.
+This project is developed as an entry to the Enabling Writers contest from USAID / All Children Reading.

+Requirements and implementation notes are [in the wiki](https://github.com/mapmeld/homer/wiki).

 ## Technical